iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Graph Theory Terminology.md

 \end{aligned}
 $$

-**Directed Walk**
+**A directed walk**:
 A directed walk on the graph $(V, E)$ is a sequence of vertices $v_1, v_2, \cdots, v_n$ such that all $(v_i, v_{i + 1})$ are arcs on the graph.

-**Remark:**
-When the graph is directed, it's possible that we are walking over edges in the wrong direction, and we would still classify a sequence of vertices as a walk over the graph.

-**Close Walk:**It's a walk that start and end on the same vertex.
+**A close walk:** It's a walk that start and end on the same vertex.
 The edge and the vertices have the freedom to repeat.

+> [!note]-
+> When the graph is directed, it's possible that we are walking over edges in the wrong direction, and we would still classify a sequence of vertices as a walk over the graph.

 ----
 ### **Path**